 Although the calendar we use today was essentially in use before the birth of Jesus, the era system, that is, the designations B.C. and A.D., was not implemented until much later.
 In A.D.
 533, Dionysius Exiguus (Dennis the Little), a Christian monk in Rome, proposed that the enumeration of the years should be based upon the birth of Jesus.
 Dionysius added up the lengths of the Roman emperors’ reigns since the year of Jesus’ birth, which was in Dionysius’s time celebrated on December 25.
 He set December 25, 1 B.C., as the birthday and defined the Christian Era’s start one week later, on January 1, A.D.
 1. As a result, the year of Herod’s death became 4 B.C.
 Since the historical evidence indicates that Jesus was born during Herod’s reign, Dionysius evidently made a mistake in summing the Roman emperors’ reigns.
 (Even scholars of his time argued over how many years he had skipped.)
 (42)

 Another error or misconception that Dionysius perpetuated was the fixing of December 25 as the birthday of Jesus.
-Dionysius’s problem is that the correct date if it had ever been known, had definitely been forgotten by his time.
+Dionysius’s problem is that the correct date had definitely been forgotten by his time if it had ever been known.
 How the date was set as December 25 is a complicated story.
 In the early third century, Clement of Alexandria (ca. A.D.
-150-215) wrote about theories that Jesus had been born in the spring, on April 20-21 or May 20.16 In the fourth century, Christians celebrated January 6 as the Epiphany of Jesus, which became associated with the Adoration of the Magi.
+150-215) wrote about theories that Jesus had been born in the spring, on April 20-21 or May 20.
+In the fourth century, Christians celebrated January 6 as the Epiphany of Jesus, which became associated with the Adoration of the Magi.
 However, the early Church was more interested in celebrating other dates in the life of Jesus, such as the Crucifixion, the Resurrection, and his baptism.
-The evidence indicates that there was no established birth day for Jesus early in the Church’s history.
+The evidence indicates that there was no established birthday for Jesus early in the Church’s history.
 (42)

 The earliest reference to a Nativity celebration on December 25 comes from a Roman document known as the Philocalian Calendar, which dates from A.D.
 354 but may include an earlier reference to A.D.
 336. Some people erroneously think that the feast day of Jesus’ birth was set to coincide with the Saturnalia, a Roman festival held at the close of autumn in honor of Saturn, the god of farming and the harvest.
 However, the Saturnalia, which fell on December 17 and lasted three to seven days, ended before December 25.
 Although historians note that the merriment of Christmas Eve and New Year’s Eve may, in fact, be a vestige of this ancient Roman holiday, they note two much more important reasons why Christians would have selected December 25 for Jesus’ birthday.
 (42)

 The second celebration on December 25 was connected to the secret cult of Mithras, which was very popular among the military across the empire.
-The Roman fascination with astrology eventually led to the incorporation of astrology aspects into religious beliefs, and Mithras was a celestial god who was evidently seen as responsible for the precession of the equinoxes.
+The Roman fascination with astrology eventually led to incorporating astrology aspects into religious beliefs.
+Mithras was a celestial god who was evidently seen as responsible for the precession of the equinoxes.
 According to the Mithraic art that has survived the ages, Mithras and the Unconquerable Sun ruled over the cosmos together; that is, they oversaw and controlled the motions of the stars and planets.
 (42)

 His-Story (History) Series: